DestinationsEurope

 Located in the iconic Marina Hotel, this bar is the city’s first real cocktail place.
 They are still one of the best, although they do attract an older, calmer crowd now.

 Their specialty are cocktails featuring seasonal herbs.
-The ingredients are always fresh and local, even if the guests are usually travellers staying at the hotel.
-Locals do acknowledge the legend status of the bar, though.
+The ingredients are always fresh and local, even if the guests are usually travelers staying at the hotel.
+Locals do acknowledge the legendary status of the bar, though.

 I have found it is one of the first places people recommend.
 Well, that is if they don’t already know your trashier side.

 And there you have it.
-Our 7 Best Bars in Reykjavik but then again, you get to have a say here, too.
+Our 6 Best Pubs in Reykjavik , but then again, you get to have a say here, too.
 Share your thoughts and suggestions for this list in the comments down below.
 We will be sure to respond (and go check out the place, of course).
-Happy travels!
+Happy travels and if you need extra help, you can always check out my Reykjavik nightlife guide for foreigners.

 Show More